fermofou/Cpp_projects/README.md

 # Cpp_projects
- Cpp school projects.
-Includes sorting alghoritms, data structures and other functions.
+ Cpp school projects that use data structures and different alghoritms.